dMedinaO/nonlinearModels/README.md

 If there are not any combination of parameter and algorithm that its performance is lower than threshold input.
 We recomender to use the methodology of splitter and training differents groups partitions.
 For this, you can apply the scripts exposed then.

-### First Stage: Encoding categorical features
+### 1. Encoding categorical features

-For encoding categorical features, you can use the scripts: LauncherEncodingClass.py, the output of scripts are: a dictionary in JSON format with values of categorical and its encoding.
+For encoding categorical features, you can to use the scripts: LauncherEncodingClass.py, the output of scripts are: a dictionary in JSON format with values of categorical and its encoding.
 And, the dataset with categorical features changes by encoding process.

 ```
 usage: LauncherEncodingClass.py [-h] -d DATASET -p PATH